 Active development of "information" economy has essentially affected the change of labour relations as not only individual behaviour model, tastes and preferences has undergone changes, but also its moral basis.
 First, there appeared "a century of crowd" when separate individuals are disseminated on the cyberspace; each of them is before the TV screen or computer display and he does not need anybody or anything, the analytical information is delivered to him, he knows all the news he is interested in.
 Secondly, the growth of information potential eliminated the difference in intellectual development of individuals.
 Now, on the average, the difference in intelligence between individuals makes no more than 1,5-2 times while the difference in incomes reaches 10-15 times, and while comparing some groups of the population it is 20, 40 and even 100 times.
 It is the difference discrepancy in intellectual abilities and incomes that will define the existing scale of social contradictions.
-Thirdly, individual behaviour is rationalized, moralethical component has less effect, imitation of cultural norms providing higher living standard (life quality) becomes stronger.
-Thereby, the probability of destructive consequences of such individual behaviour for economy, owing to strengthening of demonstration effect increases.
-And this factor increases the demand for limitation of social norms and public order regulation.
+Thirdly, individual behaviour is rationalized, moral-ethical component has less effect, imitation of cultural norms providing higher living standard (life quality) becomes strong-er.
+Thereby, the probability of destructive conse-quences of such individual behaviour for economy, owing to strengthening of demonstration effect increases.
+And this factor increases the demand for limitation of social norms and public order regula-

 As it is shown in Figure 3, with the level of honesty increase the labour efficiency can increase up to the maximum values (point B), but if the honesty level in economy is reduced, then development will correspond to branch BO or BC.
 Thus, the efficiency of "labour" factor is reduced, this process being completed on the line OC to which final efficiency C corresponds if there is no fair behaviour models, or this efficiency will be almost zero at point O. With the growth of honesty level labour efficiency can decrease in one case: if labour relations are completely based on dishonest principles and reject fair behaviour models.
-In the latter case the growth of honesty will not result in efficiency for honesty level above point A: low efficiency along AB line and high efficiency along OB line.
+In the latter case the growth of honesty will not result in efficiency increase of labour, but it cannot be long for the same reason.
+There can be two states of labour efficiency for honesty level above point A: low efficiency along AB line and high efficiency along OB line.
 It will be defined by the peculiarities of institutional structure and technological possibilities of economy.
 In other words, the high level of opportunism can be observed at effective labour and high efficiency.

-when a lot of additional rules and norms and there appears legal "overregulation" of economy, that is, "the legal burden" is too high and it forces the agents to benefit from contracting by means of infringement of these norms and their obligations ("dishonesty" model).
+This situation may correspond to excessive contracting when a lot of additional rules and norms and there appears legal "overregulation" of economy, that is, "the legal burden" is too high and it forces the agents to benefit from contracting by means of infringement of these norms and their obligations ("dishonesty" model).